uniflare/uniflare.github.io/index.md

 [GitHub Repository](https://github.com/uniflare/skbtforarma)<br/>

 #### Goals
- - Initially to provide administration relief and improve the admins QOL regarding a dedicated arma 2 server by:
+ - Initially to provide administration relief and improve the admins QOL regarding a dedicated Arma 2 server by:
-	- OneClick (or doubleclick) Start/Stop/Restart of a server instance
+	- OneClick (or DoubleClick) Start/Stop/Restart of a server instance
 	- Easy server version synchronisation
 	- Auto restart on crash/exit
 	- Realtime logging/continuous console output for monitoring
 	- Integration with the server (start/stop/restart routines)
 	- Manual control via provided start/stop/restart etc batch files.
+	- Easy integration with a web browser based administration system.

  - Expanded to create a more modular system over time by:
 	- Creating a C# install manager that can handle multiple installations on the same machine.
 	- The new application can also control the batch script via provided batch files you can execute.
-	- Making the system open-source on github
+	- Making the system open-source on GitHub
 	- Adapted to Arma 3 from Arma 2

 #### Requirements
 - Easy installation management (Installer created for this purpose)
-- Easy to congigure and use
+- Easy to configure and use
 - Core system entirely in BatchFile (Requirement from current admins)
-- Modular (Batch can be difficult to keep organised, common routines were separated into separate files)
+- Modular (Batch can be difficult to keep organized, common routines were separated into their own files)

 #### Issues
-The buggest issues were the batch scripting itself, learning the intricacies of windows Batch File (or..
+The biggest issues were the batch scripting itself, learning the intricacies of windows Batch File (or..
 'Modern DOS') was an interesting experience.
-Definitely not reccommended to use batch for this kind of advanced functionality but it works.
+Definitely not recommended to use batch for this kind of advanced functionality but it works.

-#### tl'dr
- - Compatible with GameZero & GameSDK + Project templates (5.3).
- - Plug n Play - minimal setup required.
- - Well documented source code and revision history.
- - Modified to meet end-user feedback (pre-splash was a suggestion).

 * * *